spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

 ## URL options

-In the GDK, so that a client-worker instance executes a [map travel]({{urlRoot}}/content/map-travel), use `ClientTravel` and the Locator flow to change which cloud deployment that the client-worker instance connects to.
-Add the following [URL options](https://docs.unrealengine.com/en-us/Programming/Basics/CommandLineArguments) to the `ClientTravel` URL:
+In the GDK, so that a client-worker instance executes a [map travel]({{urlRoot}}/content/map-travel), add the following [URL options](https://docs.unrealengine.com/en-us/Programming/Basics/CommandLineArguments) to the `ClientTravel` URL:

 <table style="width: 100%;">
     <tbody>